 - Skin disorders – including bullous diseases and dermatitis

 - Mental disorders – including affective disorders and anxiety disorders

 - Endocrine system – including diabetes and some hormonal imbalances

 - Hematological disorders – including sickle cell disease

 - Cancer – including certain kinds of cancerous tumors

 - Immune system – including some immune deficiency disorders such as HIV/AIDS

 Note that the list above only mentions a few of the common conditions that may qualify you for Social Security Disability benefits.
 If you have questions about a condition not listed above, be sure to speak with a qualified Florida attorney.

 It is critical to contact experienced attorneys if you have questions about Social Security Disability.
-The process is complex, but the SSD lawyers at Fetterman & Associates, PA have years of experience helping residents in situations like yours properly apply and receive benefits.
+The process is complex, but the SSD lawyers at Fetterman Law have years of experience helping residents in situations like yours properly apply and receive benefits.